-Love is Love – Same Sex Weddings at Pleasantdale
+Love Is Love – Same Sex Weddings at Pleasantdale Chateau

 Having been a long-time host to commitment ceremonies and civil union celebrations, Pleasantdale has always openly welcomed same sex couples to experience all that our venue has to offer.
 We are proud to now also be able to host officially-recognized same sex weddings in New Jersey.

 Pleasantdale Chateau embraces diversity and works closely with you in creating the wedding of your dreams.
 From the procession through to your reception, our dedicated, friendly staff will be right by your side, ensuring that every detail is perfect.
 We take immense pride in working with all couples to help make their wedding dreams come true.

 With its sophisticated elegance, authentic character, historic charm, uniquely detailed décor, and beautifully manicured expansive grounds, Pleasantdale Chateau has earned a reputation as one of New Jersey’s most romantic and magical wedding venues.